-We are sorry you feel that the proposed expansion of the Leigh Flood Storage Area (FSA) has not properly considered or addressed the key areas of consideration or and communication with the upstream communities; monitoring of the rivers; and the safety, accessibility and potential effect on the Penshurst community and solutions for local flooding.
+We are sorry you feel that not enough consideration or communication has taken place with communities upstream about the proposed expansion of the Leigh Flood Storage Area (FSA), with particular regard to: monitoring of the rivers; and the safety, accessibility and potential effect on the Penshurst community and solutions for local flooding.
 We have responded to these areas in turn below and more detail on each can be found in our responses to the specific points you raised in your objection letter.